secwexen/aapp-mart/docs/Legal/TermsOfService.md

 **Last updated:** 2026-03-05

+> [!NOTE]
-> Note: AAPP-MART is currently in development; some features may not be fully implemented.
+> AAPP-MART is currently in development; some features may not be fully implemented.

 ## 1. Acceptance of Terms